-Mode:

-Much of this paragraph features informative statements.
+Mode: Much of this paragraph features informative statements:

-EXAMPLE Practically, education provides the lessons, experiences, and training needed to pursue many career paths.
+Practically, education provides the lessons, experiences, and training needed to pursue many career paths.
 Beyond that, college provides students with a richer store of knowledge about their world.

 But by the end, the language shifts into a more argumentative mode.
-Overall, the purpose seems to be to convince the reader to support universal access to higher education.
+Overall, the purpose seems to be to convince the reader to support universal access to higher education:

-EXAMPLE Thus, keeping students from education due to financial means is a tragedy for individuals and communities.
-An uneducated populace is a deficit for all, so education must be made more accessible.
+Thus keeping students from education due to financial means is a tragedy for individuals and communities.
+An uneducated populace is a deficit for all and thus education must be made accessible to all.

-Tone:

-Tone tells you a lot here, as many of the words are more evocative and emotional than those in a neutral, informative piece might be.
+Tone: Tone tells you a lot here, as many of the words are more evocative and emotional than those in a neutral, informative piece might be.
 But this isn't inflammatory rhetoric; this is a subtle tone.
 It's neither strident and angry nor wholly dispassionate.
 You could characterize the tone, then, as motivated, committed, or energized.
-This tells you that the precise purpose is not just to convince the reader but also to spur the reader into action, perhaps to get people to join a movement.
+This tells you that the precise purpose is not just to convince the reader but also to spur the reader to action, perhaps to get people to join a movement.

-Audience:

-To determine the audience, you can look at the word choice and sentence structure.
-The vocabulary is rather precise and intellectual, referring to something as being "tangible" instead of concrete, or describing the "citizenry" instead of citizens or good residents, which indicates a fairly academic word choice.
+Audience: To determine the audience, you can look at the word choice and level of vocabulary.
+In this case, the vocabulary is rather precise and intellectual, referring to something as being "tangible" instead of concrete or describing the "citizenry" instead of citizens or good residents, which indicates a fairly academic word choice.
+Therefore, you might assume that this is an educated audience and perhaps an audience of adults instead of kids.